 Healthcare Analysis and Evaluation

-For example, AIR recently led and evaluated a project for the Agency for Healthcare Research and Quality to train rural Oklahoma primary care clinicians to identify and treat patients with opioid use disorder using medication-assisted treatment, an evidence-based intervention that combines behavioral therapy and medication to treat substance use disorders.
+- AIR recently led and evaluated a project for the Agency for Healthcare Research and Quality to train rural Oklahoma primary care clinicians to identify and treat patients with opioid use disorder using medication-assisted treatment, an evidence-based intervention that combines behavioral therapy and medication to treat substance use disorders.

-AIR also is home to Project Talent, the largest and most comprehensive study ever of U.S. high school students launched in 1960.
+- AIR also is home to Project Talent, the largest and most comprehensive study ever of U.S. high school students launched in 1960.
 Now, as the original study participants move into retirement, Project Talent has become a promising resource for understanding the aging process.